 Mark your calendar for a local writers' get together.
 Meet other writers, socialize, discuss writing, and have fun.
-Details coming soon!
+Details in Spring/Summer 2017!

 Announcing the Piper Writers Studio (Fall 2016)

 Faculty include Michael A. Stackpole, Carol Test, Marshall Terrill, and Lois Roma-Deeley